 Besides the diverse range of food, the event featured student-performed speeches, songs and dance routines in the Campus Center Ballroom.

-Other performers included sophomore journalism major Thandi Ware, junior English major Melissa Martinez, and sophomore English major Jedaun Carter.
+Performers included sophomore journalism major Thandi Ware, junior English major Melissa Martinez, and sophomore English major Jedaun Carter.

-In addition to Slocum’s performance, La Verne alumnus Myron Woods performed a spoken word, sophomore broadcast journalism major Megan Hines performed a dance routine, junior English major Andrea Mujica performed a song and Ware and Carter performed a song and dance duo.
+La Verne alumnus Myron Woods performed a spoken word, sophomore broadcast journalism major Megan Hines performed a dance routine, junior English major Andrea Mujica performed a song and Ware and Carter performed a song and dance duo.

 Despite the powerful representation of diversity and inclusivity embodied through the student performances, the event could not be complete without the variety of ethnic dishes.